 Computerised Systems in Analytical Laboratories

-This year the current data integrity challenges in analytical labs will especially be addressed: which are the actual regulatory expectations (WHO, MHRA and FDA) and how to implement cGMP compliant data record management systems in practice?
+This year the current data integrity challenges in analytical labs will especially be addressed: which are the actual regulatory expectations (WHO, MHRA and FDA) and what are the expectations of a GMP inspector.

 The paperless laboratory has been a dream in QC and R&D for a number of years.
 It offers the possibility to improve and accelerate the analytical processes in the laboratory on one hand, and to save money and costs on the other hand.

 But the integrity and security of laboratory data, records, results, and information is fundamental for running a successful GMP regulated QC laboratory.
 This applies for the classic analytical lab as well as for microbiology or other labs both, for in-house labs or contract labs.

 To develop a secure, stable and “validable” laboratory information management system (LIMS) - maybe even compatible with an already existing system - is a real challenge for LIMS suppliers.
 And the successful implementation and validation of a LIMS in compliance with GAMP and GMP requirements (EU Annex 11, US 21 CFR Part 11, PIC/S, etc.) is a huge challenge for all pharmaceutical QC and R&D departments.